 Since 01.08.2019 the new DFG codex “Guidelines for Safeguarding Good Research Practice” is available.
 Universities will have to comply with the 19 guidelines in order to stay eligible for DFG funding.
 Issues relating to research data management are addressed in guidelines 7, 10, 11, 12, 13 and 17.

-The instructions for project proposals deal with research data management in section 5.2 “Data handling“.
+The instructions for project proposals deal with research data management in section 2.4 “Handling of research data”.
 In particular, the issue of sharing and archiving data produced during the project has to be addressed.
 This includes documentation and the choice of (meta-)data formats.
 DFG recommends to consider established data repositories as an option for providing access to the data.
 Please also consider the new DFG checklist.

 Furthermore, there is a growing number of additional guidelines and recommendations for specific research subjects.
 These can be found along with best-practice examples on the DFG homepage on data handling.
 These usually contain some additional aspects that have to be discussed in all grant applications.

 Please keep in mind that certain funding programs have additional requirements.
-For example, applications for the Collaborative Research Centres (CRC) program need to present their research data management in some detail in section 1.4.3 of the grant application.
-Here the datasets themselves as well as quality assurance measures, access condition to the data or services provided external partners (computing centres, libraries …) should be discussed.
-Note that CRCs with a data related infrastructure project (INF) should discuss data management aspects in some detail in the corresponding sections.
+For example, applications for the Collaborative Research Centres (CRC) program need to present their research data management in some detail in section 1.2.2 of the grant application as well as in section 1.3.3 where the support by FAU structures (RRZE, CDI …) should be mentioned.
+Note that CRCs with a data related information infrastructure project should discuss data management aspects in some detail in the corresponding sections.